Dog Wellness Exams in Myrtle Beach SC

 Our office is also designed to keep your pets at ease by providing a more home-like environment instead of the typical, abrasive veterinary office appearance.
 Our staff carry a Fear Free certification, meaning they have received extensive training on how to make your pet feel cool and calm during their visit.
 We also use toys, treats, and other positive methods that allow your pet to get the care it needs without all the stress that often comes with a visit to the vet.

 Why Should I Bring my Dog in for a Check Up?

 Most dog owners view their pets as a beloved member of the family, and they want to make sure their pet is healthy and happy for as long as possible.
 Unfortunately, our pets cannot tell us outright when they are feeling unwell, and animals often hide symptoms of illness or pain, as this would have protected them in the wild.

 Additionally, regular preventative care can save you significant amounts of money in the long run.
 Having regular blood tests and staying up-to-date on vaccines can prevent conditions that would cost thousands of dollars down the line.
-For example, a parvovirus vaccine costs $35, but the treatment after a puppy or dog catches this disease can be about $4000!
 No pet owner wants to dig into savings or have to deny their dog care because they can’t afford it, and being diligent about preventative care can help prevent this problem from ever arising in the first place.